 Regardless of how far along the buying cycle your persona is, first impressions matter.

 The Missouri University of Science and Technology determined that “It takes less than two-tenths of a second for a visitor” to form an impression about a brand based on their website or landing pages.
 Even more significant is the fact that 83% of brands did not make a good first impression or any impression at all.

-Creating a great first impression of your brandies on two things: demonstrating professionalism and creating as much value as possible in the very first experience your users have with your brand.
+Creating a great first impression of your brand relies on two things: demonstrating professionalism and creating as much value as possible in the very first experience your target users have with your brand.